viezel/NappSlideMenu/README.md

 	mainWindow.bounceLeftView();

-### isAnyViewOpen
+### isAnyViewOpen, isLeftViewOpen, isRightViewOpen

-Check if any of the windows is open.
+Check if any, left or right window is open.
 This returns a boolean.

 ```javascript
 mainWindow.isAnyViewOpen();